 What are white spots on fish?
 Is it the same as ich?
 How can you treat a sick fish?
 Are white spots contagious?
 If you don’t know the answer to any or all of these questions, fear not!
 Today, we’ll look at everything you need to know about white spots that may attack your fish.
 From the causes and symptoms to a few treatment options.

 What are Fish White Spots?

-White spot can arise due to a parasite scientifically known as Ichyophthirius multifilis.
+White spots can arise due to a parasite scientifically known as Ichthyophthirius multifiliis.
 This is perhaps one of the most common diseases you have to deal with as an aquarist.
-Each of this parasite can reproduce and create over a thousand offspring, which means you have to treat it promptly!
+Each of these parasites can reproduce and create over a thousand offspring, which means you have to treat it promptly!

-In layman terms, white spot on a fish is much like a regular skin infection on human.
+In layman terms, white spots on a fish is much like a regular skin infection on a human.
 However, it can be quite fatal when a fish is not in peak condition and cause its death.

 What Causes White Spots?

 Ichyophthirius multifilis is a despicable protozoan found in freshwater bodies.
 So, yes, it is also a problem for wild fishes, not just your aquarium friends.

 This protozoan, or parasite, has three different stages of development.

 First, the parasite attaches to the fish from the bottom of the tank.
 It will start feeding on the blood, dead cells, and body fluid, thus causing unwanted bacterial infections.
 This is when it is hardest to treat the infection.